 - Slower breathing

-When people play around with Tramadol by taking a higher dose than recommended, mixing Tramadol with other illicit substances, or both, they risk overdosing, which can lead to death.
-Signs of an overdose from Tramadol include:
+When people play around with Tramadol by taking a higher dose than recommended, mixing Tramadol with alcohol or other illicit substances, or both, they risk overdosing, which can lead to death.
+Signs of an overdose from tramadol include serious symptoms like slowed breathing, unconsciousness, and seizures.

 - Using up prescribed tramadol medication earlier than expected